This denim trucker jacket with leather sleeves is a bit of a departure for us.

-The sleeves are a nice meaty New Zealand lambskin, this was a very popular skin in the 1990’s for it’s distinct texture and plush thick hand, but you don’t see as often any more.
-Often the skins are very lightly finished, and because of this, they tend to have less clean useable area since nothing is applied to mask and cover flaws, but these hides were incredible!
+The sleeves are a nice meaty New Zealand lambskin, this was a very popular skin in the 1990s for its distinct texture and plush, thick hand, but you don’t see it as often anymore.
+Often the skins are very lightly finished, and because of this, they tend to have less clean useable areas since nothing is applied to mask and cover flaws, but these hides were incredible!

-Very often you will see NZ lamb with a washed and shrunken finish, which is called “bubble leather” this is a good way to get better coverage with these skins since the flaws disappear into the hightened texture created with washing.
+Very often, you will see NZ lamb with a washed and shrunken finish, which is called “bubble leather” this is a good way to get better coverage with these skins since the flaws disappear into the heightened texture created with washing.

-Please note, this Denim Trucker Jacket with Leather sleeves was 100% patterned, cut and built in our NYC Atelier.
-Our focus is custom made – We don’t customize existing pieces.
+This Denim Trucker Jacket with Leather sleeves was 100% patterned, cut, and built in our NYC Atelier.
+Our focus is custom-made.
+We don’t customize existing pieces.